OzgeKocaoglu/RPG-Bot/README.md

   <h1>Prometheus</h1>

   <p>
-   :zap: Prometheus is a percy jackson rpg discord bot for your servers!
+   :zap: :trident: Prometheus is a percy jackson rpg discord bot for your servers!
     Sorry but bot is Turkish but if you want i can convert to the english.
     I use MongoDB for database
   </p>